kohpai/kohpai.github.io/_posts/2020-01-08-my-2019-retrospective.md

 - Use the notebook more to keep track of short-term plans
 - Use Google Photos and Google Calendar more to organize your life
 - Stay fit for at least three months

+There you have it, my 2019 retrospective!
+If everything is going well with the try, see you in the next post by the end of February.